EnguerranVidal/GalaxyCollision/README.md

 - The created GIF from the Galaxy_Collision.display() method is for now uncompressed and can therefore become quite heavy, we will try to implement a compressing function later on to ease this problem.

-- We will try to add trails to the animation display if possible.
-These will allow us the overall course of the colliding galaxy.
+- Ttrails to the animation display will be added if possible.
+These will allow us to observe the course of the colliding galaxy.

-- We will allow the user to show the time passing through a display in the collision animation as well as enter the wanted figure size.
+- The user will be allowed to showcase the time passing through a display in the collision animation as well as enter the wanted figure size.

-- We will fix the issue of units for masses and distances since as of now, they are unspecified.
+- The issue of units for masses and distances will be fixed since as of now, they are unspecified.

 - The simulation runs in a 2D plane which does not reflect the beauty of galaxy collisions.
 We will try to implement a 3D version later on.